masaponto/Python-DBM/README.md

 # Python-DBM
 Decision Boundary Making (DBM) using MLP implemented in python3
 SVM is used as high performance model of DBM (see Reference)
+DBM is for binary classificaiton probelm (see Reference)

 ## How to install
 ```